-You find above sentence everywhere when you study MPLS.
-It actually means, CE devices don’t switch the MPLS label to function.
+You find the above sentence everywhere when you study MPLS.
+It actually means CE devices don’t switch the MPLS label to function.

-PE devices, when packet arrives first lookup IP destination address and then uses MPLS label to function.
+PE devices, when a packet arrives first lookup IP destination address and then use MPLS label to function.

-In MPLS, service can be Layer 2 or Layer 3.
+In MPLS, the service can be Layer 2 or Layer 3.

 In Layer 3 MPLS VPN, IP routing is enabled between PE and CE devices.

 These devices have their own roles.
 Provider Edge and Customer Edge.
-Provider Edge device is attached to the customer site and the MPLS network, on the other side Customer Edge device is at the customer site and doesn’t require MPLS protocol for its function.
+The provider Edge device is attached to the customer site and the MPLS network, on the other side Customer Edge device, is at the customer site and doesn't require MPLS protocol for its function.

-All of them are IETF standard.
+All of them are IETF standards.
 But in real life, most service providers only provide Static Routing and BGP as a routing protocol with the customer.

 PE-CE interface is only IP and not MPLS.
 This interface is the boundary between the MPLS network and the IP network.
-If Enterprise purchases MPLS VPN service, this mean, customer is receiving VPN service from the MPLS backbone service provider and customer drones’t run MPLS with the Service Provider.
+If Enterprise purchases MPLS VPN service, this means, the customer is receiving VPN service from the MPLS backbone service provider and the customer doesn't run MPLS with the Service Provider.
 MPLS is only enabled in the Service Provider network.

-Specific application of PE-CE as MPLS is called CSC (Carrier Supporting Carrier).
-But in basic MPLS Layer 3 MPLS VPN, PE-CE link is always IP.
+A specific application of PE-CE as MPLS is called CSC (Carrier Supporting Carrier).
+But in basic MPLS Layer 3 MPLS VPN, the PE-CE link is always IP.

 To have a great understanding of SP Networks, you can check my newly published Service Provider Networks Design and Perspective Book.
 It covers the SP network Technologies also explains in detail a factious SP network.